pahens02/coffee-bot/README.md

 In the Documentation folder of this project there is a detailed README from Slack that walks you though how to start a project from scratch and run it locally.

-However this repo already has the necessary project structure and files, so the main portion you will need is:
+However, this repo already has the necessary project structure and files, so the main portion you will need for local testing is:

 ```zsh
 # Run app locally